Inc. Magazine Reveals Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

-MOORESVILLE, N.C., Aug.
-19, 2021 /PRNewswire-PRWeb/ -- Inc. magazine today revealed that Done Right Merchandising is No. 3,569 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+NEW YORK, Aug.
+25, 2021 /PRNewswire-PRWeb/ -- Inc. magazine revealed that Copper Mobile Inc ranked high on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"Making the Inc 5000 list for the 5th consecutive year is a testament to the hard work of our employees.
-It is thanks to their dedication and commitment that Done Right Merchandising has grown into one of the preferred retail merchandising companies in the U.S.," said Greg Lewis, chief executive officer at DRM.
-"Most importantly, honors like the Inc. 5000 demonstrate how our emphasis on achieving results for our retailer clients is paying off.
-We look forward to continued growth and success in the coming years and thank our clients and partners who trust us with their business."
+"Making the Inc. 5000 list for the first time is a huge testament to the innovative solutions we continue to provide to our customers," said Copper Mobile's CEO, Rupak Lohit.
+"Our laser-focus approach on delivering high-quality solutions coupled with a distinctive consultative approach and organizational process maturity has continued to allow us to grow rapidly, since the beginning of this journey that started in 2010.
+We are so humbled and proud of our ever-expanding portfolio of industry leaders who trust us time and again as their integrated advisor."

 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at http://www.inc.com/inc5000.
 The top 500 companies are featured in the September issue of Inc., which will be available on newsstands on August 20.